Workshops

 • Location: JHB 616

-The Graduate Assistant will be there to answer your questions about the presentation requirements of your thesis, and the timing and planning of the Final Oral Exam.
+The Program Assistant will be there to answer your questions about the presentation requirements of your thesis and the timing and planning of the Final Oral Exam.

 This session is open only to PhD Students in Graduate English at the University of Toronto.